Current ratio: formula, examples and what it means

 What are the limitations of using the current ratio?

-- Cash: Available immediately
+- Cash: Converts immediately

-- Timing mismatches: Assumes all liabilities are due simultaneously, ignoring actual payment schedules
+- Timing mismatches: Assumes all liabilities are due simultaneously, ignoring actual payment schedules.

 Using current ratio to make better business decisions

-Your current ratio does more than show where you are today; it helps you decide what to do next.
-When you understand your number, you can plan how to use your cash and assets to reach your goals:
+Your current ratio does more than show where you are today.
+It helps you decide what to do next.
+When you understand your number, you can plan how to use your cash and assets to reach your goals.

 Monitor your finances in real-time with Xero

 Xero makes it easy for you to track your current ratio by automating the calculations and giving you clear financial insights.
-Key benefits include:

 FAQs on current ratio